Lapin0t/phd-manuscript/main/02_games.typ

   _responses_ $R cl Q -> base.Set$.
 As such one cannot just swap queries and responses as they are not of the same sort.
-- *Indexing.* In an interaction tree, while the set of allowed responses depends on the previous query, queries themselves do not dependend on anything.
+- *Indexing.* In an interaction tree, while the set of allowed responses depends on the previous query, queries themselves do not depend on anything.
   As such, all queries are allowed at any point where it is Player's turn to play.
-In the context of two player games, this is a strong restriction on expressivity, which forbids us to represent games where some Player moves are allowed at certain points of the game but not at others, dependending on what has been played before.
+In the context of two player games, this is a strong restriction on expressivity, which forbids us to represent games where some Player moves are allowed at certain points of the game but not at others, depending on what has been played before.

-Happily, both of these points can be resolved by swapping the notion of event from interaction trees, with the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
+Happily, both of these points can be resolved by swapping the notion of event from interaction trees for the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
 The rest of the chapter is organized as follows.